 OANDA supports MetaTrader 4 (MT4) and also offers its own desktop, mobile and web-based platforms.
 These options all allow you to draw charts and include a standard set of technical indicators for analysis purposes.
 CFD trades can be executed on all OANDA platforms, including OANDA’s branded version of MT4.

-- Over 70 unique currency pairs to trade
+- More than 70 currency pairs

-- Only forex trading available
+- Limited to forex trading

-CMC Markets Canada
+6. Best for CFD Trading: CMC Markets Canada

 Canadian residents can trade CFDs on thousands of financial and commodity products through CMC Markets Canada.
 These include forex currency pairs, cryptocurrencies, stock indices, commodities, individual shares and treasury bonds.